-The BLM requires the holder of an authorized right-of-way (ROW) to meet specific development standards.
+The BLM requires the holder of an authorized right-of-way (ROW) grant or lease to meet specific development standards.

 The ROW regulations specify that a ROW authorization conveys to the holder only the rights that the authorization expressly contains (43 CFR 2805.14) and that the holder must comply with all terms and conditions included in the authorization (43 CFR 2805.12).
-To facilitate efficient development of solar energy on the public lands, the BLM will include a requirement in each ROW authorization that the holder begin construction of the initial phase of development within 12 months after issuance of the Notice to Proceed, but no later than 24 months after the effective date of the ROW authorization.
-Each authorization will also specify that construction must be completed within the time frames in the approved Plan of Development (POD), but no later than 24 months after the start of construction unless the project has been approved for phased development as described below.
+To facilitate efficient development of solar energy on the public lands, the BLM will include a requirement in each ROW grant authorization that the holder begin construction of the initial phase of development within 12 months after issuance of the Notice to Proceed, but no later than 24 months after the effective date of the ROW authorization.
+Each grant authorization will also specify that construction must be completed within the time frames in the approved Plan of Development (POD), but no later than 24 months after the start of construction unless the project has been approved for phased development as described below.
 A Notice to Proceed will be issued for each phase of development.
 A solar energy competitive right-of-way lease holder is required by the regulations (43 CFR 2809.18(c)) to submit a complete POD within 2 years of the lease issuance date.
 The BLM will not begin the NEPA review process for the proposed solar energy development project within the issued lease until submittal of the complete POD.
 The regulations for solar energy ROW leases (43 CFR 2809.18(g)) also requires that construction start within 5 years from the date of lease issuance and that generation of electricity begin no later than 7 years from the date of lease issuance.
 A request for an extension may be approved for up to 3 years with a show of good cause.

-The BLM will not authorize more than three development phases for any solar energy ROW authorization.
+The BLM will not authorize more than three development phases for any solar energy ROW authorization (grant or lease).
 If an approved POD provides for phased development, the ROW authorization will include provisions specifying that construction of each phase (following the first) must begin within 3 years of the start of construction of the previous phase.

 To address a failure to comply with an authorization's diligent development provisions, the holder must show good cause for any delays in construction, provide the anticipated date of completion of construction, and evidence of progress toward the start or resumption of construction, as well as submitting a written request for extension of the time lines in the approved POD.
 Good cause may be shown, for example, by delays in equipment delivery, legal challenges, and acts of God.
 This procedure will apply whether a project has multiple development phases or a single phase.